 History of wax ointments

-What are wax ointments or wax ointments?
+What are wax ointments?

-The Benefits of Wax Ointment and Uses
+The Benefits of Wax Ointment

 Uses of Wax Ointments in Everyday Life